-If there’s a retailer you love, sign up to receive its emails and save on clothes purchases.
+If there's a retailer you love, sign up to receive its emails and save on clothing purchases.

 Many retailers will send a one-time coupon to new email subscribers.
-For instance, you can get a 10 percent off Bloomingdale’s coupon just for signing up to receive the store’s e-newsletter.
+For instance, you can get a 10 percent off coupon for Bloomingdale's just for signing up to receive the store's e-newsletter.